nickmeldrum/basic-ajax/README.md

 A small and simple module wrapping the xhr (XMLHttpRequest) object.

-This module's functions (get, post, put and delete) returns a promise (https://promisesaplus.com/.)
+This module's functions (GET, POST, PUT, PATCH and DELETE) returns a promise (https://promisesaplus.com/.)

-The module will return a json formatted response body as a property of the response object if the response content-type is application/json.
+The module will return a JSON formatted response body as a property of the response object if the response Content-Type is "application/json".

+It provides JSON "happy" methods to make it easier to work with getting and sending JSON data.
+(See Usage below for more details.)

-It also provides a postFormUrlEncoded method so you can pass the POST a vanilla JSON object and it will be serialised into a form url encoded body if you need to POST in this format.
+It also provides a `postFormUrlEncoded()` method so you can pass the POST a vanilla JSON object and it will be serialised into a form url encoded body if you need to POST in this format.

 ## Installation